forbole/ibcjuno/.docs/config.md

 | `max_open_connections` | `integer` | Max number of open connections at any time (default: `1`) | `15` |

 ## `tokens`
-This section contains the details of the tokens that IBCJuno will fetch the latest prices of.
+This section contains the details of the tokens that IBCJuno will fetch at the latest prices.

 | Attribute | Type | Description | Example |
 | :-------: | :---: | :--------- | :------ |
 | `token` | `object` | Contains token configuration data | |

 ### token
-This section contains the info about token name & units
+This section contains the info about token names & units

 | Attribute | Type | Description | Example |
 | :-------: | :---: | :--------- | :------ |